kayleyseow/CS-102/Chapter2Notes.md

 - We use that to count things in C++ (think x++)

 #### Creating Your Own Variables
-- Before using a variable, you musr create, or rather, define/declare a variable
+- Before using a variable, you must create, or rather, define/declare a variable
-- Creating a cariable is simple
+- Creating a variable is simple
   - Decide on its type (int, double, float?)
   - Give it a name which represents what it is
   - ```float price_per_gallon; ```